 - 7. Click the desired file, and it will be analyzed.
 Verify the minimum required version and validity check results. - 8.
-Click Start the Update to perform the software upgrade.
+Click Start the Update upgrade.
+Start the Update to perform the software

 Warning: Do NOT power off the User Station during the software upgrade.